Making Flexible Working Work

 People are often surprised when I tell them that I am a part-time worker and voluntarily so.
 So why did I choose to work flexibly?
 First and foremost, it was to allow me to spend more time with my wife and children, one of whom has several life-limiting conditions.
 Flexible working seemed the best route that would allow myself to achieve my ultimate goal of a better work-life balance.
 Fortunately, I work for a company that believes in helping their staff achieve this.

 Has it worked?
 Absolutely.
-I am still completely focussed on my work from Monday to Thursday, knowing that I still need get everything sorted by the end of the ‘week’.
+I am still completely focused on my work from Monday to Thursday, knowing that I still need get everything sorted by the end of the ‘week’.
 The fact that this is a Thursday rather than a Friday is neither here-nor-there.
 It’s just a different day to end the week on.
 Then comes Friday morning and I’m in full on Dad and Husband mode.
 I’m happy, my wife is happy and the children too.
 What’s not to like?

 Would I recommend it to others?
 If you can afford to work flexibly and you have a forward-thinking employer like I do, then go for it!
 Believe me you won’t regret it.